-As of September 1, 1995, the Legislature had established 387 separate district-level courts, identified by separate numbers, each having its own judge elected by the voters of the judicial district.
+As of August 31, 1996, there were 395 separate district-level courts in operation.
+Each is identified by separate numbers, each having its own judge elected by the voters of the judicial district.
 In a number of locations, the geographical jurisdiction of two or more district courts is overlapping.
-Eight additional courts will become effective September 1, 1995, and one additional court has been created to become effective September 1, 1996.